toedtli/soundofai/README.md

      git branch -d mycrazytest

-and to remove the global branch:
+and to remove the remote branch:

      git push origin --delete mycrazytest

+You may check that the branch is gone, say, on github.